rikvdkleij/intellij-haskell/README.md

 - Created workaround for this issue: https://youtrack.jetbrains.com/issue/IDEA-130894.
 - Developed plugin on Ubuntu;
 - During testing on Mac OSX Yosimete Beta I noticed problem with ghc-modi: PATH environment variable asked from within IntelliJ was not the same as the global one.
 I had to create workaround only for Mac OSX :-(
-    This workaround will add path `/usr/local/bin` to PATH variable (if it's not there) which is passed to ghc-modi.
-So I assume that `ghc` is installed there.
+    This workaround will add path from settings to PATH environment variable which is passed to ghc-modi process.
 Other solutions are welcome!
 - Windows is not supported.
 Maybe it will work okay but I can not test it;